-Service with Manna Project: Nicaragua 2005-2006 Current Title and Employer: CEO, Acton School of Business
+Service with Manna Project: Nicaragua 2005-2006 Current Title and Employer: President, The David Weekley Family Foundation

 "My time at Manna Project was one of the most formative years of my life.
 I was empowered by the autonomy that Manna Project instills in its Program Directors to take ownership, not only of the work we were aiming to accomplish, but of my role within the community at large.
 This quality has been ever-present in my work since, whether working with big companies on corporate responsibility or running an entrepreneurial MBA program."

 Service with Manna Project: Guatemala 2010-2011 Current Title and Employer: Executive Director, PelotonU

 "Manna Project was the most important thing that happened to me in college.
 Because of an MPI Spring Break trip my freshman year, I majored in international development, moved to Guatemala after college, and choose a career in social entrepreneurship.
 The mentors I followed and responsibility I was given were critical in equipping me to now run an education organization."

 Service with Manna Project: Guatemala 2010-2011 Current Title and Employer: Vice President of Global Payments, INTL FCStone Global Payments